ROCm/hipfort/docs/install/quick-start.rst

 * gfortran version 7.5.0 or newer

-Building and testing hipfort from source
+Building and testing hipFORT from source
 ==========================================

 1. Ensure you have `gfortran`, `git`, `cmake`, and HIP installed.